4cm4k1/prime/README.md

 ##PRO MODE

 Finally, add another button to each record on the index that allows the user to update the database entry.
 This will also need to be done via Ajax.
-Updating should either be done in a modal window, or a `<form>` that shows/hides when the edit button is clicked.
+Updating should either be done in a modal window, or a series of inputs that shows/hides when the edit button is clicked.
 You will need to pass the assignment ID and the form data to a new PUT route, and to `Assignments.findByIdAndUpdate`, or alternatively, `Assignments.findById` followed by a `model.save()`.